rmbordonali/rmbordonali/General/Testing.md

 ### Notes:
 - Some issues were encountered if the Python version information was not consistent with the original used
+- Save/export code notebooks from Jupyter Notebook as an "Executable Script" (.py file) to run it in a terminal
 - Saving plots from Jupyter Notebook:
   - Plots are saved as pdf files using PdfPages from matplotlib.backends.backend_pdf
   - For larger outputs that use more memory, saving plots as jpg files instead of pdf files worked better (e.g. plt.savefig('filename.jpg'))